elastic/rally/docs/metrics.rst

 Rally stores the following metrics:

 * ``latency``: Time period between submission of a request and receiving the complete response.
 It also includes wait time, i.e. the time the request spends waiting until it is ready to be serviced by Elasticsearch.
-* ``service_time`` Time period between start of request processing and receiving the complete response.
+* ``service_time`` Time period between sending a request and receiving the corresponding response.
 This metric can easily be mixed up with ``latency`` but does not include waiting time.
 This is what most load testing tools refer to as "latency" (although it is incorrect).
+* ``processing_time`` Time period between start of request processing and receiving the complete response.
+Contrary to service time, this metric also includes Rally's client side processing overhead.
+Large differences between service time and processing time indicate a high overhead in the client and can thus point to a potential client-side bottleneck which requires investigation.
 * ``throughput``: Number of operations that Elasticsearch can perform within a certain time period, usually per second.
 See the :doc:`track reference </track>` for a definition of what is meant by one "operation" for each operation type.
 * ``disk_io_write_bytes``: number of bytes that have been written to disk during the benchmark.
 On Linux this metric reports only the bytes that have been written by Elasticsearch, on Mac OS X it reports the number of bytes written by all processes.
 * ``disk_io_read_bytes``: number of bytes that have been read from disk during the benchmark.
 The same caveats apply on Mac OS X as for ``disk_io_write_bytes``.